Siege of Burgos

 At the siege of Burgos, from 19 September to 21 October 1812, the Anglo-Portuguese Army led by General Arthur Wellesley, Marquess of Wellington tried to capture the castle of Burgos from its French garrison under the command of General of Brigade Jean-Louis Dubreton.
 The French repulsed every attempt to seize the fortress, resulting in Wellington's withdrawal.
 The siege took place during the Peninsular War, part of the Napoleonic Wars.
 Burgos is located about 210 km north of Madrid.

-After having soundly defeated Marshal Auguste Marmont's French army at the Battle of Salamanca in July 1812, Wellington exploited his great victory by advancing on Madrid.
+After having soundly defeated Marshal Auguste de Marmont's French army at the Battle of Salamanca in July 1812, Wellington exploited his great victory by advancing on Madrid.
 King Joseph Bonaparte and Marshal Jean-Baptiste Jourdan retreated to Valencia where they sought refuge with Marshal Louis Gabriel Suchet.
-The magnitude of Wellington's triumph also compelled Marshal Nicolas Soult to evacuate Andalucia in the south and withdraw to Valencia.
+The magnitude of Wellington's triumph also compelled Marshal Jean-de-Dieu Soult to evacuate Andalucia in the south and withdraw to Valencia.
 The combined armies of Soult and Joseph Bonaparte soon posed a serious menace to Wellington's grasp on Madrid.
 The recently defeated French army in the north also built up its strength.
 Wellington made plans to counter the southern French threat while hoping to quickly capture the strategically important Burgos position, which was an important French supply base.

 Instead, Dubreton led a masterful defense, thwarting Wellington's assaults time after time.
 The British commander's hopes were blasted when his attempts to contain the twin French counteroffensives failed.
 With large French relief armies approaching Burgos from the northeast and Madrid from the southeast, the British commander withdrew to the west, abandoning large areas of Spain that had been recently liberated.
 That autumn, the French lost an opportunity to defeat Wellington's army.
 Nevertheless, during the withdrawal to Portugal the Anglo-Portuguese army lost many men to pursuing French cavalry and starvation.